-An ongoing analysis lead by the PIs investigates the influence of eddies on MLD.
-Our results suggest that wintertime eddy-induced MLD perturbations can exceed 50 m in much of the Southern Ocean and western boundary current regions (Fig. 6).
-In addition, the influence of eddies on MLD shows sustainable regional variability and may contribute to observed differences in the influence of eddies on CHL (i.e., Fig. 5a).
+An ongoing analysis led by the PIs investigates the influence of eddies on MLD.
+Our results suggest deeper mixed layers in anticyclones and shallower mixed layers in cyclones (Fig. 6).
+Wintertime eddy-induced MLD perturbations can exceed 50 m in much of the Southern Ocean and western boundary current regions.
+The influence of eddies on MLD shows sustainable regional variability and may contribute to observed differences in the influence of eddies on CHL (i.e., Fig. 5a).
 Furthermore, seasonal modulation of the influence of eddies on MLD may result in eddy-induced perturbations of CHL that are different in the summer and winter; for instance, in the South Indian Ocean stirring is the primary mechanism producing CHL anomalies in summer, whereas eddy-induced Ekman pumping and/or entrainment is dominant in winter (Gaube et al. 2013; Dufois et al. 2014).
-Finally, the rectifying effect of eddy-induced MLD anomalies on the mean MLD are not know.
+Finally, the rectifying effect of eddy-induced MLD anomalies on the mean MLD are not known.

 3. Perceived Impact

 This research will contribute to an improved understanding of ecosystem function and biogeochemical cycles in the context of rich variability contained within mesoscale ocean dynamics.
-As we illustrate in the material above, mesoscale currents, fronts and eddies regulate ocean productivity and carbon export, since while these motions are intermittent, they can have rectified impacts on biology.
+As we illustrate in the material above, mesoscale currents, fronts and eddies regulate ocean productivity and carbon export.
+These motions are intermittent, and can have rectified impacts on biology.
 Our results will be broadly relevant to modeling frameworks attempting to predict fishery stocks, for instance, or simulate the response of the global carbon cycle to anthropogenic perturbation.
 In the former context, key questions related to the distribution of food sources in space and time have been shown to be mediated by mesoscale phenomena (Godø et al. 2012).
 In the context of developing carbon cycle projections, a key question is how ocean biology will respond to warming-induced stratification curtailing nutrient supply (Bopp et al. 2013).
 A more complete understanding of present-day variability in biogeochemical fields will help reduce uncertainty and improve models attempting to simulate future primary productivity.

 In addition to advancing understanding of mesoscale physical-biological coupling broadly, our work will result in a unique and valuable data set.
 We will update the database of eddy tracks over the global ocean and contribute significant additional value to this resource by transforming other satellite and in situ observations into eddy-centric coordinates.
 We will make these products available to the community, thereby providing a unique basis for synergistic analyses of mesoscale dynamics.
 In addition to our observational synthesis, our work will directly contribute to the assessment and improvement of a specific oceanographic model.
 We will conduct eddy-resolving simulations with CESM (section 5.2), which is a premier U.S. climate model, and make extensive comparisons between simulated and observed mesoscale variability.
 These comparisons will facilitate improved understanding of the observations, where incomplete information makes process inference challenging, and will also serve as a means by which to evaluate CESM, enabling prioritization and formulation of model improvements.